Expert care for dry eye relief

 Yes.
 Itching is a very common symptom of dry eyes.

-Why dry eye after LASIK?
+What causes dry eye after LASIK surgery?

-People often complain of dry eyes after LASIK surgery, especially if they’ve had dry eyes prior to surgery.
+People often complain of dry eyes after LASIK surgery, especially if they’ve had dry eyes before surgery.
 The surgery could disrupt communication between some of the peripheral corneal nerves and the glands that produce tears.
 This is usually a temporary side effect and can be treated with lubricating drops.
 If you had dry eye before surgery, it’s important to get it under control first.
 The inflammation that occurs after surgery may also contribute to the symptoms of dry eye.